oxyeez/motorsport_cal/README.md

 ## Before first run

-In the config.json file, set to `true` the motorsport series for which one you want to add events to your calendar.
+In the choices.json file, set to `true` the motorsport series for which one you want to add events to your calendar.

-You can add the id of a particular calendar in the config.json file.
+You can add the id of a particular google calendar in the config.json file.

 ## On first run